comp6062/arm64-automatic1111/README.md

-Install Stable Diffusion on a Raspberry Pi
+Install Stable Diffusion on a Raspberry Pi.

 This script fully automates the installation of AUTOMATIC1111's Stable Diffusion WebUI on a Raspberry Pi (optimized for Pi 5 with 64-bit OS).
 It sets up everything needed to run Stable Diffusion in CPU mode, including dependencies, models, a Python virtual environment, and convenient launch/uninstall scripts.

 🧰 What This Script Does: